google/styleguide/pyguide.md

 ```

 Other common forms of suppressing this warning include using '`_`' as the
-identifier for the unused argument, prefixing the argument name with
+identifier for the unused argument or prefixing the argument name with
 '`unused_`', or assigning them to '`_`'.
 These forms are allowed but no longer
 encouraged.
-The first two break callers that pass arguments by name, while the
+These break callers that pass arguments by name and do not enforce
-last does not enforce that the arguments are actually unused.
+that the arguments are actually unused.

 <a id="s2.2-imports"></a>
 <a id="22-imports"></a>